Cheikhou Kouyaté: Crystal Palace

 On 1 August 2018, Kouyaté completed a move to fellow London club Crystal Palace on a four-year deal for an undisclosed fee, believed to be £9.5 million.
 He made his debut ten days later in a 2–0 win at Fulham, as an 88th-minute substitute for Andros Townsend.
 He scored his first goal in his 54th game on 26 December 2019, equalising in a 2–1 win over his previous club at Selhurst Park.

 After the arrival of Patrick Vieira as manager in 2021, Kouyaté continued to play in midfield or an expanded defence in a 5–3–2 formation (as against part of a back-four in 2020–21) while his former midfield partners Luka Milivojević and James McArthur waned in importance.
 Kouyaté played in Palace's run to the semi-finals of the 2021–22 FA Cup, scoring in a 2–1 home win over Stoke City in the fifth round on 1 March.
 In May 2022, Kouyaté called his Senegalese teammate Idrissa Gueye a "real man" for reportedly refusing to wear a Paris Saint-Germain shirt with a rainbow-coloured number for LGBT rights.
 Vieira said that he would have a private discussion with Kouyaté.

 Nottingham Forest

 On 13 August 2022, Kouyaté signed a two-year contract with Premier League club Nottingham Forest.
 He made his debut for Forest in a 1–1 draw with Everton on 21 August and scored his first goal in a 3–2 loss to Bournemouth on 4 September.
-On 5 June 2024, the club said he would be leaving in the summer when his contract expired.
+On 5 June 2024, the club announced that Kouyaté would depart the club in the summer when his contract expired.